Our pick to buy stocks: Sofi Invest

 It’s no secret that e-commerce is doing well.
 Thanks to the recent migration of brick-and-mortar stores to e-commerce platforms, online marketplaces like Amazon, Etsy and Wayfair have recorded a significant uptick in sales.
 Will it last?
 It’s hard to say, but Wish isn’t the only e-commerce platform with its eye on an IPO.

-Wish plans to enter the market amid a slew of other tech-focused stock launches, including BigCommerce, Asana, Palantir, Airbnb and DoorDash.
+ContextLogic, the parent of Wish, entered the market amid a slew of other tech-focused stock launches, including BigCommerce, Asana, Palantir, Airbnb and DoorDash.
 This influx of IPOs is a good indication of how the tech market tends to operate: It’s a highly competitive space filled with young, growth-oriented companies.
 And this type of competition can be dangerous.

 While there’s room for growth, there’s also room for failure.
 In fact, it’s not unheard of for companies in this sector to fold overnight.

 Wish is an e-commerce platform founded in 2010 and headquartered in San Francisco.
 More than 3 million products are purchased on Wish daily, and the online marketplace is host to over 1 million registered merchants.
 The platform specializes in low-cost consumer goods, including clothing, electronics, fashion jewelry and other novelty items.

 Wish is not an accredited business with the Better Business Bureau (BBB), from which it receives an F rating for its collection of 3,200 complaints and for standing in violation of the BBB’s Code of Advertising, a set of nondeceptive advertising guidelines.